 Mr. Wilkie’s career extends to the Hollywood Studios, where he has participated in the soundtracks of over 1000 films as well as television recordings.
 In 2005 he received the honor of serving as Concertmaster for John Williams’ scores for Star Wars: The Force Awakens, Indiana Jones IV, Munich, and Memoirs of a Geisha.
 You may hear his recent solo work on the score of the movie A Single Man and in The Adventures of Tintin score by John Williams.
 Wilkie has also performed on scores for Spider-Man: Homecoming, Deadpool, Avatar, Gone Girl, The Town and many more.

-Mr. Wilkie is in great demand as a chamber musician.
-He was a founding member of the Angeles String Quartet, performing and touring from 1988–1993.
+Mr. Wilkie is an accomplished and sought-after chamber musician and is the founding member of the Angeles String Quartet, performing and touring with them from 1988–1993.
 He was solo violinist with Santa Barbara based Camerata Pacifica, on whose series he played hundreds of concerts as recitalist and chamber musician over a ten year period.
 He has appeared at many chamber music festivals including La Jolla Summerfest, Santa Fe Chamber Music Festival and Martha’s Vineyard Chamber Music Festival.
 Presently, Mr. Wilkie is a member of the Pacific Trio.
 The Trio has made several tours of Europe and participated in the Silver Lire International Festival of Chamber Music in St. Petersburg.